chareth/GoogleBillingDashboard/web/billing-app/README.md

 # Requirements
 * Google Compute Instance account if using this for development
+* Enabled the billing export as **JSON**  for the account
+* Correct permissions for the bucket -- read and write as we have to update the metadata on the file and also move it to archive bucket
 * Env Vars: The following environment variables need to be available to the process.
 These are passed in with docker-compose through the common.env file

   MYSQL_HOST